siemens/codeface/README.md

 ## Database Setup

-WARNING: This step will irrevocably delete any data already stored in the database!
+NOTE: Updating the database schema after analyses have been performed will naturally delete all existing data stored in the schema.

-* Create a database user quantarch with sufficient privileges to create tables and modify these mysql-workbench -> Manage Security -> Users and Privileges -> Add Account.
-Then go to Schema Privileges, select quantarch, Choose "Select ALL".
-Finally, limit the connectivity to localhost.
+* Create a database user quantarch with sufficient privileges to create and modify tables: Start mysql-workbench and connect to the database.

+  * Select Management->Users and Privileges
+  * Click "Add Account", and create a new user (you may want to limit the connectivity to localhost).
+Click apply.
+  * Select tab "Schema Privileges", click "Add Entry", and click "Select ALL".
+Click Apply.
+  * Select tab "Administrative Roles", and select DBDesigner and DBManager.
+Click Apply.

-* For a fresh setup, install the database schema from `$CFDIR/datamodel/QuantArch.mwb` respectively `$CFDIR/datamodel/quantarchSchema.sql`:
+* For a fresh setup, install the database schema from `$CFDIR/datamodel/codeface.mwb` respectively `$CFDIR/datamodel/codeface_schema.sql`:

-        mysql -uquantarch -pquantarch < quantarchSchema.sql
+        mysql -ucodeface -pcodeface < codeface_schema.sql

 ## Build the Bug extractor
 See `bugextractor/INSTALL` for all java-related details.